dotnet/TorchSharp/docfx/articles/modules.md

 Custom modules should always call `RegisterComponents()` once all submodules and buffers (see discussion later in this document) have been created.
 This will register the modules and its parameters with the native runtime, which is essential for it to function correctly.
 For this to work properly, each submodule should have its own private field (**not** property) in the class.
 The only exception are submodules that do not have trainable weights, such as activation functions like ReLU or tanh.

-The `forward()` function contains the computation of the module.
+The `forward()` method contains the computation of the module.
 It can contain a mix of TorchSharp primitives, layers, as well as any .NET code.
 Note, however, that only TorchSharp APIs are capable of operating on data residing in CUDA memory.
 Therefore, if performance is of the essence, expressing all computation in terms of TorchSharp APIs is essential.
 Non-TorchSharp APIs should be limited to things that aren't related to the tensor data, things like logging, for example.

-In PyTorch, the `forward()` function takes an arbitrary number of arguments, of any type, and supports using default arguments.
+In PyTorch, the `forward()` method takes an arbitrary number of arguments, of any type, and supports using default arguments.
 Currently, TorchSharp only defines two versions of `forward()` -- taking one or two tensors, and returning a single tensor.
 The TorchSharp implementation of Sequential assumes that it is passing only a single tensor along between its layers.
 Therefore, any model that needs to pass multiple arguments between layers will have to be custom.

 Note that the local variable 'x' was declared in a using statement.
 This is important in order to deallocate the native memory associated with it as soon as it is no longer needed.
 For that reason, it is important to pull out temporaries like this into local variables, especially when the code is running on a GPU.
 (More on this at: [Dispose vs. GC in TorchSharp](memory.md))